sw360/capycli/Readme_Mapping.md

 * **`NO_MATCH` (100)** => Component was not found

 We consider lower numbers as better matches.
-CaPyCli will always limit the mapping result to the best matches found, so if there's some match by ID, other matches are ignored; matches by (source or binary) file hash will win over matches by name and version etc.
+CaPyCli will always limit the mapping result to the best matches found, so if there are matches by ID, other matches are ignored; matches by (source or binary) file hash will win over matches by name and version etc.